fre5/arduino-shortcut-toggler/README.md

 using arduino to emulate keyboard presses that can be toggled with a button

-Open Arduino IDE, go to Manage Library... then make sure 'JC_Button' and 'Keyboard' are installed.
+Open Arduino IDE, go to Manage Library... make sure 'JC_Button' and 'Keyboard' libraries are installed.
 Verify and upload!